SamuelJKlein/VBA-challenge/README.md

 VBA challenge submission

-Sub stockChallenge().vb is the script I wrote Results.png is the screenshot of the results
+Sub stockChallenge().vb is the script I wrote.

+Results.png is the screenshot of the results